Variationally Scheduled Quantum Simulation: Introduction

 In ASP, if $T$ is defined to be too small, one subjects the system to the potential of undergoing harmful non-adiabatic transitions, and as a result the computation becomes susceptible to finding inaccurate results.
 Conversely, selecting too large a value of $T$ can result in the loss of quantum information due to decoherence.
 The major challenge of near-term devices is that decoherence may occur quite early---before the adiabaticity condition is met---the consequence of which is that we obtain an inaccurate result.

-Therefore, the main objective of this work is to develop an algorithm in which $T$ can be chosen small enough to avoid decoherence, while simultaneously avoiding harmful non-adiabatic transitions.
+Therefore, the main objective of this work is to develop an algorithm in which $T$ can be chosen small enough to avoid decoherence, while simultaneously avoiding harmful types of non-adiabatic transitions, which can be understood as the specific non-adiabatic transitions that prevent quantum states from reaching the true ground state at the end of the computation.
 Based on previous works~\cite{VanQver,VQE3}, we consider a variational method to achieve this objective.

 In the context of molecular systems, it was successfully demonstrated that a significant reduction in the required annealing time per individual run was achieve to a degree of accuracy within a certain threshold, compared to the standard ASP method~\cite{VanQver}.